kubernetes-sigs/kubespray/docs/azure.md

 All of the values can be retrieved using the azure cli tool which can be downloaded here: <https://docs.microsoft.com/en-gb/azure/xplat-cli-install>
 After installation you have to run `az login` to get access to your account.

+### azure_cloud

+Azure Stack has different API endpoints, depending on the Azure Stack deployment.
+These need to be provided to the Azure SDK.
+Possible values are: `AzureChinaCloud`, `AzureGermanCloud`, `AzurePublicCloud` and `AzureUSGovernmentCloud`.
+The full list of existing settings for the AzureChinaCloud, AzureGermanCloud, AzurePublicCloud and AzureUSGovernmentCloud is available in the source code [here](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md)

 ### azure\_tenant\_id + azure\_subscription\_id

 run `az account show` to retrieve your subscription id and tenant id: